 Roger and Carolyn eventually separated with each living in different states while the daughters all grew up to lead successful and independent lives.
 As for the home?
 It has exchanged ownership over the years and recently was purchased by an area couple who hosted Ghost Adventures lead investigator Zak Bagans to a long summer stay.
 Bagans was compelled to leave the home after feeling, “like something was drawing the life out of me….my body wasn’t functioning right and it took three weeks to recover.”
 Demonic entity?
 Ghosts lingering inside a spiritual ethereal plane?
 Time portal property with ties to a supernatural force?
 One thing is for certain, The Conjuring House has officially been added to American haunted house lore joining the ranks of The Amityville Horror House, The Haunting in Connecticut, and The Entity House as classic examples of domestic hauntings.

 Where is the Real Conjuring House?

-The house and property that The Conjuring is based is located at 1677 Round Top Road in Harrisville, Rhode Island.
-The house sits on The Old Brook Farm which was originally part of a 200-acre farm.
+The house that The Conjuring movie was based on is located at 1677 Round Top Road, Burrillville, Rhode Island 02830.
+The house sits on The Old Brook Farm, circa 1736, which was originally part of a 200-acre farm.

-With the fame and success of the Conjuring film, we should remind everyone to respect the owners’ privacy.
-Several trespassers have been reported and the Sutcliffes should be afforded their well-deserved peace.
-We stress individuals to mind the Sutcliffes’ privacy out of respect for the law and their livelihood.
+With the fame and success of The Conjuring film, we should remind everyone to respect the owners’ privacy.
+Several trespassers have been reported and the occupants, both of this world and in-between, should be afforded their well-deserved peace.
+We stress to individuals to mind the Heinzen’s privacy out of respect for the law and their livelihood.